overcq/binary-change/README.md

 # binary-change

-Programs for reading and writing variables to a binary file:
+Programs for reading and writing numerical values in binary files:

 * binary-read
 * binary-write